SOLAS-TTRPG/SOLAS/Settings/Medieval/Medieval.md

 - These are a work in progress!
 It takes a lot of time to cook these up, not to mention playtesting.
 I'll be bringing in a module that is under construction soon, an arctic expedition with a Lovecraftian twist.

 # World Lore and History
 Umber is an **old** world, but most of its history has been long erased or forgotten.
-While powerful warring kingdoms once conquered all they could, something happened that wiped out most of the world's urban.
+While powerful warring kingdoms once conquered all they could, something happened that wiped out most of the world's urban areas.
 A century or two later is where we find ourselves now, after all who cared to go looking into the capital ruins never came back, and everybody else forgot exactly what happened anyway.

 This world is round, but as it wobbles awkwardly around its sun-facing north pole, it maintains its very unique climate: the icy tundra around its pole is bathed in a permanent twilight.
 A massive ocean surrounds the icy, polar mass, its waves broken up by huge continents sitting a good distance off of the pole, reaching out to each other with broken, scattered archipelagos.